Editor’s note: This post on Sponsored Jobs was updated February 2020.

 Non-sponsored jobs—what they are and how they work

-Non-sponsored job listings are jobs that are aggregated by our search engine or posted for free by employers.
+Non-sponsored listings are jobs that are aggregated by our search engine or posted for free by employers.
 New jobs are added to Indeed every day—10 jobs per second globally, to be exact.
-And as these new jobs appear, non-sponsored listings move lower in the search results.
+And as these new jobs appear, non-sponsored listings lose visibility over time.